i2p/i2p.i2p/debian-alt/README.txt

-trusty may be used for jessie with libjetty9-java from backports. xenial may be copied to yakkety, zesty bionic may be copied to cosmic disco may be copied to eoan and focal
+trusty may be used for jessie with libjetty9-java from backports. xenial may be copied to yakkety, zesty bionic may be copied to cosmic disco may be copied to eoan, focal and groovy

 Not maintained:
 wheezy files are not maintained.
 Use the precise files instead.